Benefits of Essential Oils – How Essential Oils Can Improve Your Life

 by Greg Montoya

-Essential oils that include lemon, lavender, ylang ylang, pine, bergamot, vetiver, peppermint and pine can help reduce stress.
+Lemon, lavender, ylang ylang, pine, bergamot, vetiver, peppermint and pine can help reduce stress.

 Ylang ylang, lavender, jasmine, chamomile, benzoin, rose, neroli, sweet marjoram essential oils can help treat insomnia.